Skip to main content

 Quick Answer

-Reserve 60% of tables for bookings, 40% for walk-ins.
+Reserve a majority of tables for bookings and keep a healthy share for walk-ins.
 Take phone numbers for all bookings and confirm day-of.
-Release no-show tables after 15 minutes.
-Create a waiting list system and always overbook by 10% on peak nights to account for cancellations.
+Release no-show tables after a short grace period.
+Create a waiting list system and overbook slightly on peak nights to account for cancellations.

 "We're fully booked," I said to the couple at the door.
 The pub was half empty.
 They looked confused, frustrated, and left.
 Twenty minutes later, three bookings no-showed.
 We served twelve covers in a sixty-seat pub on a Saturday night.

 Sound familiar?
-Here's how we fixed our booking chaos and increased covers by 40% without any expensive booking systems.
+Here's how we fixed our booking chaos and increased covers without any expensive booking systems.

 The Booking Paradox